-The Indicative Grade Profile assumes C grades for General Paper (GP) and Project Work (PW).
-The Grade Profiles below indicate that of the 10th percentile of the cohort.
-Please note that certain programmes may require grades higher than C for GP.
+The IGP in the tables below assume grade C for GP and PW and indicate that of the 10th percentile of the cohort.
+Please note that certain programmes may require grades higher than "C" for GP for the purpose of admission.